Water supply and sanitation in Yemen: Access

+Historical access trends (1990–2014)

-In 2014, around 11.2 million people lacked access to "improved" water and around 11.5 million people were without access to "improved" sanitation in Yemen.
+In 2014, around 11.2 million people lacked access to "improved" water, while around 11.5 million people did not have access to "improved" sanitation in Yemen.

-Previously, in 2012, 55% of the total population had access to "improved" water, or 72% of the urban population and 47% of the rural population.
-Regarding sanitation, in 2012, 53% of the total population had access to "improved" sanitation, or 93% of the urban population and 34% of the rural population.
+In 2012, 55% of the total population had access to "improved" water, divided as 72% of the urban population and 47% of the rural population.
+As for sanitation, in 2012, 53% of the total population had access to "improved" sanitation, (93% of the urban population and 34% of the rural population).

-Running water is available in many parts of the country, but most villages remain without it.
-Women in remote areas typically draw water from the nearest well or from a cistern, sometimes walking up to two hours each way twice a day.
+Running water is available in many parts of the country, but most villages remain have no access to it.
+Women in remote areas typically draw water from wells or from cisterns, sometimes walking up to two hours each way twice a day.
 They may carry the water in pots on their heads or load them onto donkeys.

 Statistics on access to water supply and sanitation in Yemen are contradictory.
 For example, the data from the latest census, carried out in 1997, are very different from data in a Demographic and Health Survey (DHS) carried out in the same year.
 According to the census, 61% or urban households had access to water connections in their home, while according to the DHS the same figure was 70%, but for rural areas the order is reversed.
 The census gives higher figures for access to house connections (25%) than the DHS (19%).
 The latest data used by the United Nations are from the 2004 Family and Health Survey and the 2006 Multiple Indicator Cluster Survey.
 Estimates for 2011 are made based on an extrapolation of trends from previous years.

-In 2011, the United Nations' Joint Monitoring Programme for Water Supply and Sanitation estimated that only 55% of the Yemeni population had access to improved water source – including 40% from house connections and 15% from other improved water sources such as standpipes.
+In 2011, the United Nations' Joint Monitoring Programme for Water Supply and Sanitation (JMP) estimated that only 55% of the Yemeni population had access to improved water source – including 40% from house connections and 15% from other improved water sources such as standpipes.
 Only 53% had access to improved sanitation.
 Access to improved water supply, using a broad definition of access, is estimated to be much higher in urban areas than in rural areas (72% vs. 47%).
 The urban-rural gap is much higher for improved sanitation (93% vs. 33%).
-Due to rapid population growth, access to water supply actually declined in relative terms from 66% in 1990 to 55% in 2011 despite a substantial increase in absolute access.
+Because of the rapid population growth, access to water supply actually declined in relative terms from 66% in 1990 to 55% in 2011 despite a substantial increase in absolute access.
 However, access to improved sanitation increased from 24% to 53% during the same period, according to the estimates.
+By 2012, this baseline remained similar, with 55% of Yemenis maintaining access to improved water (72% urban, 47% rural) and 53% holding access to improved sanitation (93% urban, 34% rural).
+By 2014, around 11.2 million people lacked access to improved water, and approximately 11.5 million people did not have access to improved sanitation.